Carpet Color Loss – Fading and Yellowing

 With many different problems often referred to as the same, you may wonder where start.
 Actually, it is not as difficult as it seems if you come at it from the right direction.
 Here are a few tips that may help you to pin down the problem:

-- What does the carpet look like under high intensity inspection lighting?
+- Check the carpet with a high intensity lamp such as a shop lamp.
 Do you see more spots than were originally visible?
 Are the areas in spots, stripes, follow a pattern, or in another shape all together?
-Under high intensity lighting you may quickly recognize the problem and know which verification test to follow up with.

 - Is the problem only in the traffic lanes?
 If so this is likely a soiling condition.